Receiving a letter from solicitors informing that someone is making an injury claim against you can certainly have a negative impact on your day.

 Often the Claim Notification Form from the claimant will specifically request your insurer's details (or Portal ID) and instruct you to pass the documents on to them.
 Once this is done, your business insurer will begin investigating the incident and appoint one of their panel solicitors should it become necessary.

 For most businesses that have employees, this type of insurance is compulsory under the appropriately named Employers' Liability (Compulsory Insurance) Act.
 However, there are some exceptions where employee insurance isn't mandatory such as:

 If an injury claim is made by an employee and no appropriate business insurance covers the claim, then you will need to seek legal advice as soon as possible.
 There are various 'pre-action protocol' steps and deadlines that need to be met and failing to comply with them can have a significant impact on the cost of the claim.

 Injury Claim by a Customer or Member of the Public.

 Unlike other types of insurance, taking out Public Liability Insurance is optional for a business.
-If in place, it will cover your business premises when customers visit you as well as if a member of the public is injured during the course of your work.
+If in place, it will cover your business premises when customers visit you (office, shop, salon etc.) as well as if a member of the public is injured during the course of your work.

 While Public Liability Insurance covers you for day-to-day business activities, it often doesn't cover you for injuries caused by a product you have manufactured or supplied.
 For this Product Liability Insurance is often required.